-Tutor, 1st Year Media Studies Course, The Architectural Association, 2017
+Tutor, First Year Media Studies Course, The Architectural Association, 2017-18

 This course examined the idea of the survey.
 Using observational techniques; historic and contemporary measuring devices; and their own invented apparatus, students identified and recorded salient quantities and qualities of a body in the form of 1:1 drawings.